LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 > _Note:_ This method is _highly_ recommended.
 The extra details below are not for the faint of heart.

+### Windows Comments
+- If you are running on a Microsoft Windows system, it is _necessary_ for you to do all of the steps below within Windows Subsystem for Linux (WSL).
+The permissions system that docker relies on in order to effectively run the containers is not supported by Windoze.
+(While GitBash and the Command Prompt can look similar to other terminals, make sure to open a WSL terminal --- often labeled "Ubuntu").
+- _As of this writing, you cannot use a VPN and connect to the internet from within WSL_
+- The "docker daemon" needs to be running.
+On most systems, this program starts automatically when the computer is booted.
+You can check if the docker daemon is running by trying to run a simple docker container.
+If it is not running, you will need to start it manually.
+- Docker Desktop outside WSL needs to be running to be able to use docker inside WSL? (question mark because unsure)

+## Procedure
 - [Install the docker engine](https://docs.docker.com/engine/install/)
   - [singularity](https://sylabs.io/guides/3.5/user-guide/) is also supported if you can't install and/or don't want to install docker.
+  - If you are on Windows, make sure to use the WSL2 backend for docker
 - (on Linux systems) [Manage docker as non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
 - Clone the repo: `git clone --recursive https://github.com/LDMX-Software/ldmx-sw.git`
   - The `--recursive` flag is _very important_ because there are several necessary parts of _ldmx-sw_ stored in separate git repositories.
+  - This is where you first would open a terminal unless otherwise instructed in the docker installation instructions. **Remember to use a WSL terminal if you are on Windows**
 - Setup the environment: `source ldmx-sw/scripts/ldmx-env.sh`
   - Must occur in a `bash` terminal (the default on Ubuntu systems and available on iOS)
   - Downloads the latest development docker image, so it may take some time (a few minutes) on the first run